-Professor Rafael Pardo, who joined the Emory Law faculty in 2012, specializes in bankruptcy and commercial law.
-His scholarship has been published in numerous law journals, including the Alabama Law Review, the Iowa Law Review, the UCLA Law Review, the Vanderbilt Law Review, the Washington and Lee Law Review, and the William and Mary Law Review.
-His scholarship has also been cited by various federal courts, including the US Courts of Appeals for the 1st and 9th Circuits, the US Bankruptcy Appellate Panels of the 8th and 10th Circuits, and several US Bankruptcy Courts.
-Professor Pardo is a frequent presenter at conferences and has participated in educational programs organized by the Federal Judicial Center for bankruptcy judges and other bankruptcy court officials.
+Professor Rafael Pardo specializes in bankruptcy and commercial law, and his scholarship has been published in numerous law journals, including the Alabama Law Review, the Iowa Law Review, the Florida Law Review, the UCLA Law Review, the Vanderbilt Law Review, the Washington and Lee Law Review, and the William and Mary Law Review.
+Various federal courts have cited his scholarship, including the US Courts of Appeals for the 1st and 9th Circuits, the US Bankruptcy Appellate Panels of the 8th and 10th Circuits, and several US Bankruptcy Courts.

 Education: JD, New York University School of Law; BA, Yale College

-"The Undue Hardship Thicket: On Access to Justice, Procedural Noncompliance, and Pollutive Litigation in Bankruptcy," 66 Florida Law Review (forthcoming 2014).
+"The Undue Hardship Thicket: On Access to Justice, Procedural Noncompliance, and Pollutive Litigation in Bankruptcy," 66 Florida Law Review 2101 (2014).

 "Rethinking the Principal-Agent Theory of Judging," 99 Iowa Law Review 331 (2013) (with Jonathan R. Nash).